G-Q

 Workshops/Sessions:

-- HHVBP Moonshot: Strategizing for Success in the 2025 Measure Set (Wednesday, July 23, 1:50-3:10 PM, Salon 3-4)
+- HHVBP Moonshot: Strategizing for Success in the 2025 Measure Set

 Lori Beth Irvin

-Founder & CEO, LBINGENUITY, LLC
+Founder & Chief Executive Officer, LBIngenuity, LLC

 Lori Beth Irvin is an award-winning, global marketing executive with over 20 years of health care marketing experience, including 10 years in senior care and the senior living experience.
 Having been a caregiver to many generations of family, including her terminally-ill mother, Lori Beth is dedicated to advancing outcomes for older adults.